MauMontenegro/Trusted-Skynet/README.md

-# Trusting-Skynet
+# Trusting-Skynet: A Journey through Explainable Reinforcement Learning (XRL)
-Tracking Repository of current and past works about Interpretable Machine Learning.
+Tracking Repository of current and past works about Interpretable Reinforcement Learning XRL.

 Explainable Methods with available code: